Where to Stay in Zion National Park: Camping and Lodging

 Lava Point Campground

-The last campground in Zion National Park offers a rather secluded stay.
-Located off the Kolob Terrace Road, about 1 hour 20 minutes away from the South Entrance, the Lava Point Campground allures the most avid nature explorers.
-The place is usually open from May though September, depending on the weather.
+The last campground in Zion National Park offers a secluded stay.
+Located off the Kolob Terrace Road, about 1 hour 20 minutes away from the South Entrance, the Lava Point Campground lures the most avid nature explorers.
+The place is usually open from May through September, depending on the weather.

 Where to stay in and near Zion National Park - Roads and Destinations

-The most comfortable stay is offered at the Zion Lodge.
+The most comfortable stay inside the national park is offered at the Zion Lodge.
 Not only it sits right in the heart of the main canyon, it’s the only place to grab a bite in the park.
 Expect to spend more for this accommodation, though.
-If the price is not an issue, you should certainly stay at the Zion National Park’s only lodge.

 Location.
 Surrounded by the remarkable sandstone cliffs, the place offers unmatched views and easy access to the popular hikes such as the Emerald Pools or Angels Landing Trails.
 To top it off, the Zion Lodge has its own shuttle stop (shuttle stop #5) for the added convenience of those who opt to stay or simply dine here.

-Getting Here.
-Furthermore, the Zion Lodge’s guests win even when it comes to getting inside the main section of the park.
-While private vehicles are allowed to access the Scenic Drive only in the winter months, the visitors that stay at the Zion Lodge can drive inside the main canyon any time of the year.
+Getting to the Zion Lodge.
+Zion Lodge’s guests win even when it comes to getting inside the main section of the park.
+While private vehicles are allowed to access the Scenic Drive only during the winter season, the visitors that stay at the Zion Lodge can drive inside the main canyon any time of the year.
 Driving farther up, beyond shuttle stop #5, however, is not allowed.

 History

-Despite the rather hefty price that comes with the stay at the Zion Lodge, this temporary abode is fully booked most of the time.
+Despite the rather hefty price that comes with a room at the Zion Lodge, this temporary abode is fully booked most of the time.
 Designed in 1924 as a place to add balance to the astounding landscape, the lodge was completed in May of 1925.
-A number of stand-alone cabins were added to the complex later to offer a more rustic feel to the overnight stay inside Zion National Park.
+A number of stand-alone cabins were added to the complex at a later time.

-The place provided the exceptional lodgings in the center of the popular park for over 40 years.
+In this state, the lodge had provided exceptional stay in the center of the popular national park for over 40 years.
 On January 26, 1966, the main building was destroyed in fire.
 The absence of the favorite place to stay inside Zion National Park felt deeply.
-Thus, just 108 days after the fire, a replacement building opened its doors, offering luxurious accommodations to the park’s visitors once again.
+Thus, just 108 days after the fire, a replacement building opened its doors, offering luxurious accommodations to park’s visitors once again.

 Accommodation in Utah - Roads and Destinations